 Tomato and Bean Salad with Grilled Tuna

-Tuna and beans count selenium as antioxidant sources (choose a colorful bean to add anthocyanins).
-While the tomatoes have lycopene, sauteeing them with a little olive oil boosts this antioxidant's bioavailability.
+In this simple, healthful salad, the tuna and beans count selenium as antioxidant sources.
+While the tomatoes have lycopene -- sauteeing them with a little olive oil boosts this antioxidant's bioavailability.

 - Total Time: